sgmurphy/wordpress-plugins/cost-calculator-builder/readme.txt

 Demo sample XML file included in plugin archive.

 == Changelog ==

+= 3.2.7 =
+- New: A new feature, Sticky Calculator, was added (Pro).

 = 3.2.6 =
 - Enhancement: Added a setting to show calculations after the visitor has entered all form contact details in the Order form(Pro).